AnupamaS2001/shell_script/README.md

 1. *Reading the File*: The script starts by accepting a filename as an argument.
 This filename is used to read the content for which the readability index will be calculated.

-2. *Calculating Word Count*: Using wc -w, the script counts the number of words in the file.
+2. *Calculating Word Count*: Using `wc -w`, the script counts the number of words in the file.

-3. *Calculating Character Count*: Similarly, wc -m helps in counting the number of characters.
+3. *Calculating Character Count*: Similarly, `wc -m` helps in counting the number of characters.

 4. *Counting Sentences*: A sentence is identified by the punctuation marks like a period, exclamation, or question mark.
-The script uses grep to count these.
+The script uses `grep` to count these.

 5. *Calculating Characters per Word*: This is done by dividing the character count by the word count.
-The bc command is used for this calculation as it handles floating-point arithmetic.
+The `bc` command is used for this calculation as it handles floating-point arithmetic.

 6. *Calculating Words per Sentence*: The script divides the word count by the sentence count to get this metric.

-7. *Computing the ARI*: The script then applies the ARI formula using the bc command.
+7. *Computing the ARI*: The script then applies the ARI formula using the `bc` command.

 ### Challenges Faced